 - Lens flare (Light bouncing in the lens creates a flare)

 - Moiré (when the image flares due to high contrast that exceeds the camera’s capability)

 - Rolling shutter artifacts (Rolling shutter means the entire image is NOT captured at once.
 This can create problems with quickly moving objects)

 As you can see in the images posted on this page, the higher quality cameras indeed do a much better job with all of these image quality indicators.
 Additionally, higher quality cameras have more bells and whistles that give you, the photographer, more options and control.
 That really only matters though if you know how to use them and want to do so.

 SIZE OF THE SENSOR IS REAL KEY TO IMAGE QUALITY

 Make sure to check the size of the image sensor; bigger is indeed better.
 However, camera manufacturers often are a bit coy about sensor size.
 There is not a standard measurement protocol so often you are comparing apples and oranges.

 Obviously, a larger sensor means the camera will have to be bigger overall.
-Cell phone video cameras and other pocket camera have to have tiny sensors or they would lose their advantage of being tiny.
+Cell phone video cameras and other pocket cameras need to have tiny sensors or they lose their advantage of being tiny.